Charlotte-Mecklenburg Storm Water Services starts several new projects each year to improve and protect the water quality of our local creeks.

 - Evaluation of the drainage system for condition and location will be made.

-- Project managers will work with Real Estate Services to determine if and where easement access might be needed and then staff will discuss with property owners to obtain easements.
+- Project managers will work with Real Estate Services to determine if and where easement access might be needed.
+Then staff will discuss with property owners to obtain easements.

 - A conceptual level design effort may occur.

-- A cost analysis will occur to determine if the project meets the City’s standards and program goals.
+- A cost analysis will occur to determine if the project meets Storm Water Services' standards and program goals.
 Is the project cost beneficial?

 There are several important things to note during a project’s feasibility phase.